Blesmol/pfscf/docs/usage.md

   * Pathfinder 1 is not yet supported
 2. An empty chronicle to be filled.
 This should be in PDF format and consist of only a single page.
 For information on how to create such a file if you have purchased and downloaded a scenario PDF file from Paizo, read the [section on how to extract a chronicle PDF](extraction.md).

 Everything set so far?
 Good!
-Then we can get serious now... ok, lets do this!
+Then we can get serious now...

 To fill out a chronicle, you have to call `pfscf` with the `fill` command.
 The call in general looks as follows:
 ```